Andrey Ivanayev: Awards and decorations

+Personal life

+Ivanayev is married and has two children.

 Sanctions

-Due to the violation of the territorial integrity and independence of Ukraine during the Russo-Ukrainian war, Ivanayev is under personal international sanctions from different countries.

 On 25 February 2022, he was placed under Australian sanctions.
 On 15 March, he was sanctioned by Britain.
 On 18 March, he was placed under sanctions from New Zealand.
 On 6 May, he has been sanctioned by Canada for “complicity in President Putin’s choice to invade a peaceful and sovereign country.”
 By decree of the president of Ukraine, Volodymyr Zelenksyy, from 19 October, he is under sanctions from Ukraine.

 On 23 June 2023, he was also included in the sanctions list of all EU countries for the deployment of Russian troops that are participating “in Russia’s aggressive war against Ukraine.”

-Family

-He is married and has a son and daughter.